Menarola

-Menarola is a comune (municipality) in the Province of Sondrio in the Italian region Lombardy, located about 90 km north of Milan and about 45 km northwest of Sondrio, on the border with Switzerland.
+Menarola is a frazione and a former comune (municipality) in the Province of Sondrio in the Italian region Lombardy, located about 90 km north of Milan and about 45 km northwest of Sondrio, on the border with Switzerland.
 As of 31 December 2004, it had a population of 40 and an area of 14.8 km2.

 Menarola borders the following municipalities: Gordona, Lostallo (Switzerland), Mese, San Giacomo Filippo, Soazza (Switzerland).